openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/anteriorHornOfLateralVentricle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Anterior horn of lateral ventricle' is a telencephalic ventricle.
+   :definition: Is a telencephalic ventricle. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002651)]
-   :description: Part of the lateral ventricle that extends anteriorly into the frontal lobes, bordered by the head of the caudate nucleus on the lateral side (Adapted from Heimer, 1996)
+   :description: Part of the lateral ventricle that extends anteriorly into the frontal lobes, bordered by the head of the caudate nucleus on the lateral side (Adapted from Heimer, 1996) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002651)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100702
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002651#anterior-horn-of-lateral-ventricle-1
    :name: anterior horn of lateral ventricle